adamoshen/cbspeeches/docs/01-get-country.md

 ### Fill missing/incorrect institutions

-Where extraction fails or is incorrect (determined by looking for `institution` values of `NA` and values with low frequencies), the speeches' institutions/organizations are manually determined by Google-ing the author or the speech.
-This information is stored in `inst/data-misc/author_affiliations.xlsx`.
-The data is updated according to this spreadsheet (where applicable).
+Where extraction failed or was incorrect (determined by looking for `institution` values of `NA` and values with low frequencies), the speeches' institutions/organizations were manually determined by Google-ing the author or the speech.
+This information was stored in `inst/data-misc/author_affiliations.xlsx`.
+The data was updated according to this spreadsheet (where applicable).